-The Arterial Management component indicators are shown in Figure 17.
+The Arterial Management component indicators are shown in Figure 16.
 The deployment of surveillance at signalized intersections has shown rapid growth and is projected to cover over one-third of these intersections by 2005.
-The use of centralized traffic signals is well established and is projected to include more than half of all signals by 2005.
+The use of centralized traffic signals is well established and is projected to include more than half of all signals by 2005; however the rate of growth is slowing and deployment may be approaching a steady state at about 50% of signals.
 Traveler information systems are still only lightly deployed on arterials.

-Figure 17 Arterial Management in the Largest 78 Metropolitan Areas
+Figure 16 Arterial Management in the Largest 78 Metropolitan Areas